scalableminds/webknossos/docs/skeleton_annotation.md

 | J                 | Jump to Last Branch Point           |
 | C                 | Create New Tree                     |

-Note that you can enable *Classic Controls* which will behave slightly different and more explicit for the mouse actions:
+Note that you can enable *Classic Controls* which will behave slightly different and more explicit for some mouse actions:

 | Key Binding       | Operation                           |
 | ----------------- | -------------                       |